bianicoletti/miRHeat/docs/reference/plot_mirheat.md

 - df:

-  Data frame contendo as colunas miRNA, UTR (ou utr) e Score.
+  Data.frame containing the columns miRNA, UTR (or utr), and Score.

 - output_file:

-  Caminho opcional para exportar o PNG (padrao = NULL).
+  Optional path to export the PNG file (default = NULL).

 - width:

-  Largura do PNG ao exportar (em pixels).
+  Width of the PNG when exporting (in pixels).

 - height:

-  Altura do PNG ao exportar (em pixels).
+  Height of the PNG when exporting (in pixels).

 ## Value

-Retorna invisivelmente o objeto ComplexHeatmap.
+Invisibly returns the ComplexHeatmap object.

 ## Examples